-A long, long time ago, when I lived in Israel and had a vegan flatmate, I used to make variations on this dish quite regularly.
+A long, long time ago, when I lived in Israel and had a vegan flatmate, I used to make variations on this stuffed courgette (zucchini) recipe quite regularly.
 It always went down well as part of a large-scale Shabbat meal for a crowd.

 And, as these things occasionally do, this dish bubbled up from the depths of my memory recently, and I decided to give it a whirl ahead of Succot, the Jewish harvest festival, when stuffed foods are traditionally eaten as a symbol of ‘plenty’.

 I always find a melon baller is the best tool for scooping out a courgette for stuffing.
 You can use the small scoop at the narrower ends and the larger scoop in the middle.
 I never make melon balls, so this kind of vegetable-hollowing is the only use my melon baller gets!

 As it happened, Kipper and I were going out and wouldn’t be back until dinner time, so these stuffed courgettes were a great menu choice.
 I made them earlier in the afternoon and then left them in the oven with the timer set, so that it would come on and bake them in time for our return.

 When we got home, I lifted off the foil cover and gave them five more minutes to brown slightly while we set the table.
 Then, YUM, we tucked in.
 The stuffed courgettes didn’t disappoint.
 They were just as I remembered, and very delicious!